 There will be an unavoidable degree of disruption when the construction starts in 2020 but Renfrewshire Council and Renfrewshire Leisure will be working hard to support and inform our neighbours while that happens.
 We will also keep in touch with local businesses to ensure they are aware of what is going on and ready to benefit from the long-term increase in footfall the new museum will bring.

 There are 11 other libraries in Renfrewshire and an extensive e-book facility for customers.
-Bookbug sessions will be relocated to the Lagoon.
 Visit renfrewshireleisure.com/libraries for more information.

 What will the redevelopment involve?

 Paisley Town Hall will receive a £22m internal refurbishment to become one of the landmark entertainment venues in the West of Scotland.
 The redesign will broaden the range of events the town hall can offer, and transform the performance facilities and visitor experience, as well as improved catering and conference facilities, better physical access, and replacement of the mechanical and electrical systems.
-It will close at the end of the year and reopen in 2021.
+It will reopen in 2021.

 It’s a beautiful building – will this keep it that way?

 Paisley Town Hall has been at the heart of life in the town for the past 140 years – this revamp is aimed at keeping it that way for the future.
 It will preserve the beautiful architectural features inside and outside the building but add 21st-century facilities and upgrade elements of the building which need replaced for the building to remain viable over the long term.